Northern Cardinals

 searches for a nest site.
 They carry nesting material in

-or a thickly branched tree.
-Males may bring nesting
+branched tree.
+Males may bring nesting material to the

-materials are twigs, weeds, and grasses, bark fibers, dead
+Nesting materials are twigs, weeds, and grasses, bark fibers,

-greenish eggs with dark streaks, and spots on them.
-Usually
+white or greenish eggs with dark streaks, and spots on them.

-the female will incubate the eggs for 11 to 13 days.
-The
+Usually the female will incubate the eggs for 11 to 13 days.

-young will be fed by both parents for around 10 days, and will
+The young will be fed by both parents for around 10 days, and

 Two, three, or four broods may be raised in a breeding season.